 Directions.
 Parking.
 Regulations.

 Start your holiday experience at the Bishop Visitor Center at 690 N. Main Street.
 Pop into the A-frame building at the corner of Main & Park streets to get maps and information about all the holiday happenings in Bishop.
-Tickets for the Railroad Express can be purchased in advance at the visitor center or at Laws on the day of the event.
-Admission is $7 for children ages 3-12, and $15 for adults and kids over 12.
+Tickets for the Railroad Express can be purchased in advance at the visitor center or online.

 To get to Laws head north on US Highway 6 for six miles until you reach a sign for the museum at the intersection of Silver Canyon rd.
 Turn right and in a couple hundred yards turn left into the parking area for the museum site.